wuquanyao/build-a-better-web-together/package-sessions.md

 		// destroy/removes the entire session and cookie c.SessionDestroy()
-		c.Log("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\n ame: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or what ever you use)", c.Session().GetString("name")) c.Write("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\nName: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or what ever you use)", c.Session().GetString("name"))
+		c.Log("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\n ame: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or what ever you use)", c.Session().GetString("name")) c.Writef("You have to refresh the page to completely remove the session (on browsers), so the name should NOT be empty NOW, is it?\nName: %s\n\nAlso check your cookies in your browser's cookies, should be no field for localhost/127.0.0.1 (or what ever you use)", c.Session().GetString("name"))
 	})

 	iris.Listen(":8080")